MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 The 2FA solution is Azure Multi-Factor Authentication, an Azure Active Directory feature.
 For more information, see [How it works: Azure Multi-Factor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks).

 #### Does the application support application-level passwords?
-No. User and application identities are managed in the customer's Azure AD.
+No. User and application identities are managed in the customer's Azure AD account.

 #### Which hash or encryption algorithm is used to protect passwords?
 Not applicable.